descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 value = evaluate_polynomial(coefficients);
 ```

-While this is an example of dangling, it is also an example of uninitialized or more specifically delayed initialization.
+If `coefficients` was const, as it should be since all control paths lead to constant expressions, than even this example would not dangle with this proposal.
+While this example is an example of dangling, it is also an example of uninitialized or more specifically delayed initialization.
 Interestingly, in the future, the block in question could be the block where `coefficients` is defined instead of the block where the uninitialized `coefficients` is initiated.
+This refinement to the `C` rules would fix even more non constexpr dangling.

 #### C++ Standard